Medically reviewed by Drugs.com. Last updated on Aug 2, 2023.

 Overview of Dosage Determination

 Determine dose (mg) and dosing frequency by serum total IgE level (IU/mL) measured before the start of treatment, and by body weight (kg).
-For patients with both asthma and nasal polyps, dosing determination should be based on the primary diagnosis for which XOLAIR is being prescribed.
-Adjust doses for significant changes in body weight during treatment (see Tables 1 and 2 for treatment of asthma and Table 3 for treatment of nasal polyps).
+For patients with both asthma and CRSwNP, dosing determination should be based on the primary diagnosis for which XOLAIR is being prescribed.
+Adjust doses for significant changes in body weight during treatment (see Tables 1 and 2 for treatment of asthma and Table 3 for treatment of CRSwNP).

 Total IgE levels are elevated during treatment and remain elevated for up to one year after the discontinuation of treatment.
 Therefore, re-testing of IgE levels during XOLAIR treatment cannot be used as a guide for dose determination.

 - Interruptions lasting less than one year: Dose based on serum IgE levels obtained at the initial dose determination.